Pitch drop experiment: Trinity College Dublin experiment

 The pitch drop experiment at Trinity College Dublin in Ireland was started in October 1944 by an unknown colleague of the Nobel Prize winner Ernest Walton while he was in the physics department of Trinity College.
 This experiment, like the one at University of Queensland, was set up to demonstrate the high viscosity of pitch.
 This physics experiment sat on a shelf in a lecture hall at Trinity College unmonitored for decades as it dripped a number of times from the funnel to the receiving jar below, also gathering layers of dust.

 In April 2013, about a decade after the previous pitch drop, physicists at Trinity College noticed that another drip was forming.
 They moved the experiment to a table to monitor and record the falling drip with a webcam, allowing all present to watch.
 The pitch dripped around 17:00 IST on 11 July 2013, marking the first time that a pitch drop was successfully recorded on camera.

 Based on the results from this experiment, the Trinity College physicists estimated that the viscosity of the pitch is about two million times that of honey, or about 20 billion times the viscosity of water.

 University of St. Andrews experiment

-A pitch drop experiment was begun in the same year as the Queensland experiment at the University of St. Andrews.
+A pitch drop experiment was started at the University of St Andrews in 1927, the same year as the Queensland experiment.
 No evidence has emerged of any contact between Parnell and the instigator or instigators of the St. Andrews experiment.
 The pitch in the St. Andrews experiment flows in a largely steady, but extremely slow, stream.
+At some stage (likely in 1984) St. Andrews professor John Allen modified the St. Andrews experiment to bring its setup closer to that of the University of Queensland experiment.